evilJazz/sailfishos-buildengine/README.md

 This will take a while.
 Go, have dinner or get a cup of tea.

+Once finished, make sure to un-sudo, i.e. become a unpriviledged user again:

+    exit

-Once finished, shut down the build engine VM and start your new Dockerized build engine via
+Now, shut down the build engine VM and start your new Dockerized build engine via

     sudo ./run-sailfishos-buildengine.sh